OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/hm.md

 ---
 title: hm
-description: This page provides a guide to use 'hm' tool in displaying cryptocurrencies heatmap with a daily percentage change.
+description: "This page provides a guide to use 'hm' tool in displaying cryptocurrencies" heatmap with a daily percentage change.
 Utilize parameter options like 'limit' and 'category' to customize the display.
 keywords: